 As a renewable fuel, wood can be a good alternative to heating with oil, gas and coal.
-However, burning wood generates harmful substances such as fine dust and soot.
+However, burning wood generates harmful substances such as particulate matter and soot.
 Particularly in the case of stoves, the actual emission of pollutants is usually much higher than the level stated by the manufacturer.

 The way the stove is operated has a great impact: incorrect operation can result in a drastic increase in emissions.